Skip Navigation

 The Math Department strives to impart critical thinking skills in a mathematical context.
 Mathematics has many applications for the real world and critical thinking is a necessity for success as a member of society and as a follower of Christ.
 At its core, math is a window to view the world as God has created it.
 The order and reasoning of mathematics come from our creator.

-The middle school students will focus on a variety of basic math skills necessary for the more challenging high school courses.
+Middle school students will focus on a variety of basic math skills necessary for the more challenging high school courses.
 High school math students will continue to use and develop the basic math skills learned in previous courses while building new skills associated with algebra, geometry and trigonometry.
-These courses will be the primary focus of standardized testing so they provide a critical foundation.
+These courses will be the primary focus of standardized testing, so they provide a critical foundation.
 Students may choose to take dual enrollment, honors or advanced placement courses in precalculus, calculus and statistics.
-This provides students an opportunity to develop college level learning skills and earn college credit before leaving high school.
+This provides students with an opportunity to develop college-level learning skills and earn college credit before leaving high school.

 Lisa McGee, Mathematics Department Chair